Once the source of the leak has been located, there are normally two options to access the broken pipe.

 This method involves jackhammering through the concrete of your home’s foundation.
 Since the concrete can be 8 inches to 15 inches thick, a commercial-grade jackhammer is required to break through the slab.

 Water and sewer lines can be made of different materials, like PVC, copper, or even iron in some older Plano-area homes.
 If there is significant corrosion in copper or iron pipes, Staggs Plumbing will replace sections of pipes to avoid further degradation.

-We have years worth of slab leak repair experience and our expert plumbers are available to discuss your options with you, as well as provide a free estimate.
-Call or contact us today!
+We have years worth of slab leak repair experience, and our expert plumbers are available to discuss your options and provide a free estimate.
+Call (972) 379-4000 or contact us online today!